Securing his western flank, Zelenskyy bids to maintain his U.S. support

 "I'm not sure they need promises," Zelenskyy replied, saying they had spoken "such strong words."
 Such people showed why "we will win," he added.
 "What can I say?
 I will be with them."

 The radio version of this story was produced by Lisa Weiner and edited by Ally Schweitzer.
+Anton Loboda was the Ukrainian interpreter.
 The digital version was edited by Treye Green.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.